Widge-5/sinden-barebones-configs/README.md

 - ~~new overlay cfgs to enable border-size switching~~ *files edited*
 - ~~new overlays for newly supported games~~ *files created*
 - ~~delete old `firefox.opt` for mame-current~~ -- *deleted from repo, but needs to be removed in script*
+- ~~delete old `ptbalnk2.cfg` and `ptblank2.opt` for mame2010~~ -- *deleted from repo, but needs to be removed in script*

 ### Script needs to : ###
 - download and install newly created/edited files - using the file `changed_file_list.txt` as reference.
 Each line on that file is the download link for the file and the destination location of the file seperated with only a single semi-colon `;`.
 The script needs to be able to deal with filenames that may contain commas `,`.
 - delete `/opt/retropie/configs/all/retroarch/config/MAME/firefox.opt`
+- delete `opt/retropie/configs/all/retroarch/config/MAME 2016/ptblank2.cfg` and `opt/retropie/configs/all/retroarch/config/MAME 2016/ptblank2.opt`
 - Surgically amend 2x 'lightgunmono2.exe.config' files to correct the button assignments
 - Surgically amend '/opt/retropie/configs/all/retroarch.cfg' to remove p1 controller keyboard binds
 - Amend '/opt/retropie/configs/all/emulators.cfg' with the entries listed below.
 To avoid duplicates, the script should check if an entry already exists for the game named before the `=` and, if so, alter it to match our list.
 Otherwise, just append the entry to the end of the file.